• Skip to content

 gracias

 Yuranny – thank you for reaching out. <3 As a pharmacist, I can tell you that many supplements are ineffective, and some are even downright unsafe.
 The truth is that most supplement companies do not undergo the same scrutiny and testing that pharmaceutical products do.
 This is because many of the tests required of pharmaceutical companies are voluntary for supplement companies and most companies do not take the extra steps to test their products to ensure safety and purity.
 I have created my own supplements brand, Rootcology, to provide safe and effective supplement solutions for people struggling with autoimmune thyroid conditions.
-These supplements are composed of high-quality premium ingredients which are gluten, dairy, soy, pesticide. and toxin-free and undergo third-party testing to ensure that the ingredients on the label match the ingredients inside each bottle.
+Rootcology supplements are composed of high-quality pesticide-free ingredients, do not contain soy protein, dairy, or gluten ingredients, and undergo rigorous testing to ensure that the ingredients on the label match the ingredients inside each bottle.
 Here is a link to the website: https://www.rootcology.com/collections/supplements.
 I hope this helps!

 I’m trying to find the list of ingredients for your products, and can’t find anything except what they Don’t have in them.
 Are they food-based or synthetic?